-Figure 14.
+Figure 12.
 Doors of perception Blake image placeholder

 Ethnobotanist, author, and psychedelic mystic Terence McKenna, a late 20th century contemporary of Huxley, in his characteristic mercurial and referential style, brings to mind ideas around shifting ideologies, models of reality, phenomena, and cultural progress and decline in writings and un-scripted lectures.
-To summarize from his “History Ends in Green” lectures, in the relatively short period of time we as civilized humans have lived as boundary-enforcing, ego-centric individualists (following a deterministic philosophy), we have caused cataclysmic and irreparable change to the ecosphere, not least in our constant and habitual pollution of water, air, and soil.
+To summarize from his “History Ends in Green” lectures, in the relatively short period of time we as civilized humans have lived as boundary-enforcing, ego-centric individualists (following a deterministic, rationalistic philosophy), we have caused cataclysmic and irreparable change to the ecosphere, not least in our constant and habitual pollution of water, air, and soil.

 In response to this, the evolution of the aesthetic experience of the 20th and early 21st centuries has led to a dissolution of boundary and form, where experience is felt in a constant state of flux.
-As the visual culture of the late 20th century suggests, McKenna muses, the collective is looking for new models to replace the deposed Cartesian sense of a world built from parts. (more here) (more references?
-Any ideas?) (link in with Crary and Krauss from Sensorium?)
+As the visual culture of the late 20th century suggests, McKenna muses, the collective is looking for new models to replace the deposed Cartesian sense of a world built from parts.
+My exposure to the ideas from these two thinkers in particular has had a huge impact on the way I approach my own conscious awareness, my own perception.
+From them, I know that my culturally conditioned perception, regardless of the neuroscience of vision, is not representative of some truthful pathway to knowledge about the universe (or my breakfast, for that matter).
+This distinction goes back to the very beginning of my curiosity towards the natural world with the question of the tree.
+Are you seeing the same tree that I’m seeing?
+(No.) Is there an essence of the tree that we can meet at (also no) or is it more of an issue of meeting eachother?

-My Modern practice section
+(My Modern practice section)

-Show paper knot maquettes and piece from Temporary Art Center

-Postmodern sensorium

-To articulate the shift from modernism to postmodernism in art, I turn to Caroline A. Jones.
-“The Mediated Sensorium”, an essay anchoring Sensorium: Embodied Experience, Technology, and Contemporary Art.
-In it, she explores the post-modernist and contemporary turn to new media (expand).
-(Tie into my interests and questions – how is my art a record, an artifact of an action that same way that nature’s forms are the result of a dynamic process – in order to convey the chaotic, formlessness of the lived experience of space, time, and material as described by nature)

-Beginning from mid-century modernism in the US, she takes the example of Clement Greenberg’s art criticism as a cultural driver of the “sensory segmentation” that privileged painting and the visual sense from antiquity to postmodernism. (more)

-I have sought to question this very privileging of the visual sense in my observation and image-making practice.
-Jones recounts the shift away from the 20th century isolation and elevation of the visual sense, to a contemporary 21st century exploration of the full sense hierarchy.
-The author’s identification of “the modernist sensorium” is useful for my practice to conceptualize the foundation of late 20th century art history and begin to imagine what comes next.

-Her psycho-socio-political thesis asks “What do we gain by the deformations, exaggerations, or substitutions found in contemporary art?”, and answers, “… we are exposed to subliminal histories that we can choose to explore, alternatives to the sensory map bequeathed to us”.
-Pointing to these possible subliminal and alternative histories acknowledges the irreconcilable multiplicity of sensory realities that comprise the fragmented collective conscious.

 Subsection 3 – artist examples and influences – nodes , flows and networks

 Artists that heralded the rise of postmodernism in the socio-political and cultural environment of the latter half of the 20th century were finding ways to cope with a new reality, one where man had divorced himself from nature in a heinously violent act that has proven to have changed the face of the planet forever.
-Perhaps the intuitiveness of Pollock’s drip paintings, the incompleteness of Frankenthaler’s and Krasner’s, the limited scope of Rauschenberg, and closed frames of reference of Smithson are part of its message.
+Perhaps the intuitiveness of Pollock’s drip paintings, the incompleteness of Helen Frankenthaler’s and Lee Krasner’s, the limited scope of Robert Rauschenberg, and referentiality of Robert Smithson are part of its message.